 All the information you need to understand the what, why and how behind domain registration is often broken up or incomplete.
-For beginners to the world of website creation, the act of familiarizing oneself of what is required can often get a bit confusing.
+For beginners in the world of website creation, the act of familiarizing oneself with what is required can often get a bit confusing.
 What do you need to have on hand?
 How much does it cost?
 Where do I start?

 Don’t jump from resource to resource, or waste time typing in different questions into various search engines, we’ve got everything you need to know about domain registration right here.

 What is a domain name?